RETREAT FAQ

 Our retreat at Lake Atitlán is intentionally alcohol-free to support rest, clarity, and nervous system regulation.

-Guests are welcome to enjoy alcohol in Antigua or at nearby restaurants during free time if they choose.
+Guests are welcome to enjoy alcohol in Antigua or during free time outside of retreat center if they choose.

 ——————————